vdeshpande-confluent/finserv-flink-workshop/lab1.md

 NOTE: You can find more information about changelog mode [here.](https://docs.confluent.io/cloud/current/flink/concepts/dynamic-tables.html#changelog-entries)

-Create a new Flink job to copy customer records from the original table to the new table.
+Create a new Flink job to copy customer records from the original table to the new table with masked ssn.

 ```sql
 INSERT INTO user_profiles_keyed_and_masked